GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/tunning-examples/Archive-ics-tunning-example/README.md

 * #### framework-config-example.json
     This is an example of the framework's configuration file.
 It can be useful to understand how to correctly configure the framework (based on the database) to act as disered.

+* #### framework-config-example.json
+    This is another example of the framework's configuration file.
+As this dataset contains errors, this configuration file should be the one suggested to feed the framework.